kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 # 3- Motion Capturing Application

-Design a program that uses the computer's camera to capture the views when there is motion by saving the pictures or clip videos, and highlight the areas where the movements happened
+Design a program that uses the computer's camera to capture the views when there is motion by saving the clip videos, and highlight the areas where the movements happened.

 ## Requirements: